5 Reasons of Pursuing your BSN

 Reason #3: Enhanced job skills

-LPN and ADN programs provide a great nursing education, and LPNs and ADN-prepared nurses are highly competent nurses.
+LPN and ADN programs impart a great nursing education, and LPNs and ADN-prepared nurses are highly competent nurses.
 A BSN education is a bit more holistic, though, and includes coursework in leadership, health policy and public health, as well as a broad base of liberal arts classes that may include psychology and economics.
 And while some of that stuff can seem irrelevant, the truth is that the marketplace is changing.
 Increasingly, employers are looking for well-rounded employees who can function in today's global economy and in an atmosphere of constant change.
 A broad-based BSN education enhances your tech skills, problem-solving skills and people skills.

 Reason #4: Future advancement

 With your BSN in hand, you're ready to advance.
 As a BSN nurse, you can apply for (and get) management positions.
 You can work in public health.
-A BSN is also the first step to a potentially lucrative career as a nurse practitioner or a nurse educator.
+A BSN is also the first step to a career as a nurse practitioner or a nurse educator.

 Reason #5: It's never been easier